 On our way, we passed much farmland and large herds of long-horned cattle.

 After about an hour and a half, we came to a sign pointing down a narrow dirt road- to Kagon River.
+We noticed several spellings on different signs for this area and settled on Kogum River, which you will see on our website.

 After another 15 minutes down the narrow dirt road, we came to a small clearing where two small school buildings stood.
 They were full of young students, aged three to about ten years of age, with teachers who were working hard to deliver instruction in very tough conditions.